merenlab/anvio.org/tutorials/trichodesmium-tutorial/chapter-1.md

               look-at-your-fasta-file
 ```

+We can use {% include PROGRAM name="anvi-script-reformat-fasta" %} to simplify the FASTA's headers, as well as to run a number of other sanity checks and filters on our input data.
+But what flag(s) should we use to achieve this?

+**Exercise 1: build your `anvi-script-reformat-fasta` command**
+Take a look at the options for this program by either checking its online [help page](https://anvio.org/help/main/programs/anvi-script-reformat-fasta/), or by running `anvi-script-reformat-fasta --h` in the terminal.
+Pick out the flags that you will need and put them together into a command to process our downloaded FASTA file into a new FASTA file called `Trichodesmium_sp.fa`.
+Once you are ready, click on the Show/Hide box below to see the answer.

+<details markdown="1"><summary>Show/Hide  Answer to Exercise 1: how to run `anvi-script-reformat-fasta` </summary>

+ Here is our `anvi-script-reformat-fasta` command.
+It uses the flag `--simplify-names` to change the contig headers into a friendlier set of alphanumeric characters.
+While this flag is the minimum to get anvi'o working on our FASTA file, we've also added a number of other useful flags:

-We can use {% include PROGRAM name="anvi-script-reformat-fasta" %} to simplify the FASTA's headers with the flag `--simplify-names`.
-This command can (optionally) generate a summary report, which is a two column file matching the new and old names of each sequence in the FASTA file.
-While we are using this command, we can use it to include a specific prefix in the renamed headers with the flag `--prefix` and filter out short contigs (in this example, smaller than 500 bp) with the flag `-l`.
+ - with `-r`, we've generated an (optional) reformat report, which is a two column file matching the new and old names of each sequence in the FASTA file to make the change traceable/reversable
+ - we've asked for a specific prefix in the renamed headers with the flag `--prefix` to identify which genome these sequences come from
+ - with `-l`, we've filtered out short contigs (in this example, smaller than 500 bp)

 ```bash
 anvi-script-reformat-fasta GCA_023356555.1_ASM2335655v1_genomic.fna \
                            -o Trichodesmium_sp.fa \